softservlet/file-manager/README.md

 #### Retrieve a file

-We've store a file, now we want to retrieve it from the storage mechanism.
+We stored a file, now we want to retrieve it from the storage mechanism.

 For this, we will use the `fileDescriptor()` method declared on `StorageInterface`, and wich is implemented by each storage driver.